Ajver/mines/README.md

 # mines

+Game created in JavaScript.
+Algorithm of the game is designed by me.

-Play the game with link: https://ajver.github.io/mines/
+Play the game online: https://ajver.github.io/mines/